DataONEorg/sem-prov-design/docs/PROV-annotation-model/PROVmodel.md

 ## Intro
-The DataONE PROV data model will be used to describe the relationships between:
+The DataONE provenance data model will be used to describe the relationships between:
 * Derived resources and the original resources used to create them
 * Data resources and the activities used to create them
 * Programs (e.g. software, scripts) that were implemented to create a data resource